Dimi7ri/TODO-List-app/README.md

 * **[PagingAndSortingRepository](http://docs.spring.io/spring-data/data-commons/docs/1.2.0.M1/api/org/springframework/data/repository/PagingAndSortingRepository.html)** with some additional methods on top of CrudRepository <br/>
 * **[JpaRepository](http://docs.spring.io/spring-data/data-jpa/docs/current/api/org/springframework/data/jpa/repository/JpaRepository.html)** for JPA methods.<br/>
 Note that I use **JpaRepository** interface in this project..

+---

+### AngularJS and REST Overview.
+**[AngularJS](https://github.com/angular/angular.js)** is a front-end open source web application framework developed by Adam Abrons and Misko Hevery and now maintained by Google. <br />
+AngularJS makes "Single Page Applications" extending HTML by using Directives to express the behaviour of our app.
+Also separating Client and Server, allowing us to develop and test each Side independently.<br />
+The **only** way the Front End communicates with the Back End is through JSON REST API.<br />
+Since each element is loaded once, bandwidth usage is decreased significantly, also improving response speed, in comparison to classic request and response cycles in Client-Server technologies.<br />
+AngularJS makes the browser look more like a WebApp than a WebPage using JavaScript that is executed in the browser.